OCA/account-financial-tools/currency_rate_update/README.md

 3. Yahoo Finance
    Updated daily

-4. Polish National Bank (Narodowy Bank Polski)
-   Takes official rates from www.nbp.pl.
+4. Polish National Bank (Narodowy Bank Polski) (by Grzegorz Grzelak - OpenGLOBE.pl) Takes official rates from www.nbp.pl.
 Adds rate table symbol in log.
    You should check when rates should apply to bookkeeping.
    If next day you should change the update hour in schedule settings